30 Children’s Books to Celebrate Black History Month (Chinese / English)

 …That’s the goal.

-Kindness often takes practice to become habit, and books are are essential tools for growing the heart.
-In turn, discussions with parents and teachers are crucial for preventing stereotypes and bulllying.
+Kindness often takes practice to become a habit, and books are essential tools for growing the heart.
+Discussion with parents and teachers are crucial for preventing stereotypes and bulllying.

 Mirrors, windows, and sliding glass doors